 A few minutes’ walking from the Grand Place is the old district of Brussels Saint Gery, with all its vibrant bars and evening hubbub.
 It used to be an island on the River Senne but the waterway has since been covered up and the area completely transformed.

 Nowadays it’s mainly known for its nightlife.
-It’s the best place to stay in Brussels for live music – in the summer the streets heave with people out for a good time and there are often musicians performing outside cafes and bars, as well as a constant stream within the many music venues themselves.
+It’s one of the best neighborhoods to stay in Brussels for live music – in the summer the streets heave with people out for a good time and there are often musicians performing outside cafes and bars, as well as a constant stream within the many music venues themselves.
 There’s a fantastic range of restaurants here, and of course, Belgian beer.

-An old repurposed indoor market called Les Halles Saint Gery is not to miss – here you’ll find an exhibition center and cafe-bar, and beautiful historic fountain on the site of a former church.
+An old repurposed indoor market called Les Halles Saint Gery is not to miss – here you’ll find an exhibition center and cafe-bar, and a beautiful historic fountain on the site of a former church.

 There’s the stunning Sainte Catherine Cathedral, and the modern art gallery of Chartreux Center of Contemporary Art to explore.
 You can also seek out the final peeing statue that was built as a spin-off from Manneken Pis in Saint Gery – that of a urinating dog called Zinneke Pis.